re-mote-sensing/re-mote/RyanTyrrell19/Notes/Antennas_LoRa_and_GPS.md

 * Want omnidirectional (radiate signals uniformly in one plane in all directions.)
 * An antenna cannot put energy into the system, so it is a passive device
 * * **receiver sensitivity**: This is the lowest dB level at which the receiver is able to successfully receive the signal
 * Don't own any tools to test the various specs, such as VSWR (to check impedance match, and which frequency the impedance has the best match),
+* FCC Certified?

 ## Antenna Fundamentals [[4]]